- Organised activities

 Use of drones and other remote controlled equipment

-Please note drones and other remote controlled machines such as aeroplanes, helicopters and cars are not allowed to be used anywhere in Hinchingbrooke Country Park.
+Please note drones and other remote controlled machines such as aeroplanes, helicopters, cars and boats are not allowed to be used anywhere in Hinchingbrooke Country Park.

 The release of Chinese lanterns, fireworks, butterflies or helium balloons is not allowed from Hinchingbrooke Country Park.